Online companion for

 To make sense of an observation, everybody needs a model ...

-whether he or she knows it or not.
+whether he knows it or not.

 It is difficult to imagine another method